persona0220/quartz/content/Confidential Computing/Readiness of disaggregated CC.md

 - [[Micro'22] CRONUS: Fault-isolated, Secure and High-performance Heterogeneous Computing for Trusted Execution Environment](https://ieeexplore.ieee.org/document/9923810)
 - [[S&P'20] Enabling rack-scale conﬁdential computing using heterogeneous trusted execution environment](https://ieeexplore.ieee.org/document/9152787)
 	- Enable TEE abstractions for a single rack containing non-TEE nodes
-	- [c] Do not scale to multiple racks and are not designed to leverage nodes that have TEE support.
+	- Do not scale to multiple racks and are not designed to leverage nodes that have TEE support.